Merkel ally Seehofer says Turkey crackdown raises doubts on visa-free deal

-BERLIN, July 17 (Reuters) - German Chancellor Angela Merkel's Bavarian ally said on Sunday Turkey's crackdown against opponents after a failed coup made him more sceptical about granting Turks visa-free travel to the European Union as promised in a migration deal.
+BERLIN (Reuters) - German Chancellor Angela Merkel's Bavarian ally said on Sunday Turkey's crackdown against opponents after a failed coup made him more skeptical about granting Turks visa-free travel to the European Union as promised in a migration deal.

 The EU agreed a deal with Turkey in March intended to halt illegal migration flows to Europe in return for financial and political rewards for Ankara.